 Quiet Environment

 Ensure that students work in a quiet, distraction-free environment.
+Use headphones if multiple students are in the same space!

 2